babarrett/g80-9009/breakoutbox-decoded.md

 contains many active components, and was created by a different company.
 It is unlikely that this document will be of much help there.

-The basis functionality is as follows:
+The basic AK125 Breakout Box functionality is as follows:
-* Keyboard input comes from the keyboard "HOST" connector.
+* Keyboard input comes from the keyboard "Desk PC/Workstation" connector.
 It uses 3 sets of lines to talk to the different computers available:
     1. Desk-PC-KBD (PS/2)
     2. Workstation-Generic (PS/2)
-    3. Workstation-PC-KBD (RS22 Serial communication), or Workstation-SUN (Sun Serial communication).
+    3. Workstation-PC-KBD (RS22 Serial communication), and Workstation-SUN (Sun Serial communication).
 * Mouse input comes in the Mouse IN (PS/2) connector and is sent, unchanged, to the AK-125 Mouse connector.
 That connector is connected to the Mouse